 41 Stegall, The Gospel Of The Christ, p.
 727, italics his.

-The title of this series of articles is "DANGER ISLAND!"
+This series of articles is titled "DANGER ISLAND!"
 What exactly is dangerous about the Deserted Island Scenarios?
 Let's focus our attention on answering this question by examining:

 The Dangers of the Deserted Island Scenarios